L3MON4D3/LuaSnip/DOC.md

 }, { key = "3d9cd211-c8df-4270-915e-bf48a0be8a79" })
 ```
 where the `key` makes it easy to reload the snippets on changes, since the previously registered
-snippets will be replaced when the buffer is resourced.
+snippets will be replaced when the buffer is re-sourced.

 #### `get_snip_env(): table`